moq-wg/moq-transport/draft-lcurley-warp.md

 ## Audio

 ### Encoding
-Audio is dramatically simpler than video as it is not delta encoded.
+Audio is dramatically simpler than video as it is not typically not delta encoded.
 Audio samples are grouped together (group of samples) at a configured rate, also called a "frame".
-Frames do not depend on other frames and have a timestamp for synchronization.

 In the below diagrams, each audio frame is denoted with an S.
 The encoder spits out a continuous stream of samples: